Phil Romano

-Philip (Phil) J. Romano is an American restaurateur and entrepreneur.
+Philip J. Romano is an American restaurateur and entrepreneur.
 He is best known as the founder of the restaurant chains Fuddruckers and Romano's Macaroni Grill.

 Early life

 Romano grew up in Auburn, New York.
 He moved to Florida in his early 20s and then moved from West Palm Beach, Florida, to San Antonio, Texas, in 1976.

 Career

 Romano has founded multiple restaurant chains with a national or international reach.
 His biggest successes to date are Fuddruckers, Romano's Macaroni Grill, and EatZi's.
 Romano has founded more than twenty different restaurant concepts in his career.

 Romano was also one of the earliest investors in the heart stent.
 His initial $250,000 investment returned millions of dollars in royalties.

 Romano now runs a number of restaurant incubators in the west Dallas area known as Trinity Groves.
 He also co-owns an art gallery on Dragon Street in Dallas, Texas, called Samuel Lynne Galleries, named in part after his son, Sam.